 Candidates for graduation may order Commencement invitations from CB Graduation Announcements/ Balfour.

 How do graduates obtain academic regalia attire (cap and gown)?

 Candidates for graduation who have been financially and academically cleared to graduate, may pick up their academic regalia (cap and gown) at the Assumption College Bookstore the week prior to commencement.
-To ensure candidates are provided an accurate size, a link to order regalia will soon be posted here.
-For questions regarding academic regalia, please contact the Assumption College Bookstore at 508-767-7211.
+Undergraduautes should click here for more information and Graduate and CCE students, here.

-Faculty may rent their regalia through a link that will soon be posted here.
+Faculty may rent their regalia by clicking here.